nanxstats/nanx.me/content/software.md

 ## Awesome lists and code recipes

 - [awesome-shiny-extensions](https://github.com/nanxstats/awesome-shiny-extensions)\
-  A curated list of R packages that offer extended UI or server components for Shiny.
+  A curated list of R packages that offer extended UI or server components for Shiny
 - [awesome-webr](https://github.com/nanxstats/awesome-webr)\
-  A curated list of awesome resources for learning WebR, a version of the statistical language R compiled for the browser and Node.js using WebAssembly.
+  A curated list of awesome resources for learning WebR, a version of the statistical language R compiled for the browser and Node.js using WebAssembly
 - [r-base-shortcuts](https://github.com/nanxstats/r-base-shortcuts)\
-  A collection of lesser-known but powerful base R idioms and shortcuts for writing concise and fast base R code.
+  A collection of lesser-known base R idioms and shortcuts for writing concise and fast base R code
 - [deep-learning-recipes](https://github.com/nanxstats/deep-learning-recipes)\
-  R implementation for selected machine learning methods with deep learning frameworks.
+  R implementation for selected machine learning methods with deep learning frameworks

 ## Visual Studio Code extensions

 - [vscode-textmate-rstheme](https://marketplace.visualstudio.com/items?itemName=nanxstats.textmate-rstheme)\
-  A light theme for Visual Studio Code inspired by the TextMate (default) theme in RStudio IDE.\
+  A light theme for Visual Studio Code inspired by the TextMate (default) theme in RStudio IDE\
   [GitHub repository](https://github.com/nanxstats/vscode-textmate-rstheme)

 ## Hugo/blogdown themes